Green building

 Natural building is a similar concept, usually on a smaller scale and focusing on the use of locally available natural materials.
 Other related topics include sustainable design and green architecture.
 Sustainability may be defined as meeting the needs of present generations without compromising the ability of future generations to meet their needs.
-Although some green building programs don't address the issue of retrofitting existing homes, others do, especially through public schemes for energy efficient refurbishment.
+Although some green building programs do not address the issue of retrofitting existing homes, others do, especially through public schemes for energy efficient refurbishment.
 Green construction principles can easily be applied to retrofit work as well as new construction.

-A 2009 report by the U.S. General Services Administration found 12 sustainably-designed buildings that cost less to operate and have excellent energy performance.
-In addition, occupants were overall more satisfied with the building than those in typical commercial buildings.
+A 2009 report by the U.S. General Services Administration found that 12 sustainably designed buildings cost less to operate and have excellent energy performance.
+In addition, occupants were overall more satisfied with these buildings than those in typical commercial buildings.
 These are eco-friendly buildings.